UCLA-SSC/spa-drupal/public/sites/all/modules/domain/domain_content/README.txt

 4. Content Editing
 4.1   Affiliates
 4.2   Domain Access Options
+4.3   Form Behavior
 5. Developer Notes

 ----
 1. Introduction

-The Domain Content provides an alternate view for batch editing site content.
+The Domain Content provides an alternate page for batch editing site content.
 The module is part of the Domain Access module group.

+For administrative users, this module also enables a new batch update operation on the Content administration screen.

 ----
 1.1 Use-Case